Medical facilities of DPSUs, OFB to treat civilian COVID-19 patients: Rajnath after review meet | Business

-All health facilities of defence public sector undertakings and Ordnance Factory Board have been allowed to provide health services to civilians infected with the coronavirus, Defence Minister Rajnath Singh said on Saturday.
+All health facilities of defence public sector undertakings and the Ordnance Factory Board have been allowed to provide health services to the civilian population requiring treatment for COVID-19, Defence Minister Rajnath Singh said on Saturday.

 Singh also said that the armed forces and the defence ministry will leave no stone unturned in providing all possible assistance to the civil administrations in dealing with the pandemic.